 Should we require face coverings going forward?
 Does OSHA provide guidance?
 Is the cost of masks on the employer or the employee?
+Is there a state, county or city order which requires face masks in the workplace?
 What if an employee refuses to wear a mask or face covering?
 These questions are being asked by employers who are planning for the continued safety of their work environment now and in the future.

 There is some research to support that an infected person wearing a mask may reduce spreading the disease to others.
 Since a person infected with COVID-19 may not exhibit symptoms for many days, he or she may unknowingly spread the virus when interacting with others.
 However, there has not been research to support that a currently uninfected, healthy person will avoid getting the virus by wearing a mask.